-This comprehensive American Board of Medical Genetics and Genomics (ABMGG) accredited 2 year program is designed to train clinical laboratory scientists in the area of genetics and genomics.
-The program integrates cytogenetics and molecular techniques for the diagnosis of constitutional and somatic diseases.
-The trainee will become competent in routine karyotyping, FISH and chromosomal microarray analysis as well as fluorescent and quantitative PCR, capillary electrophoresis, TaqMan pharmacogenetics genotyping assays and Sanger and Next Generation Sequencing protocols and interpretation for mutation profiling of hematologic and solid tumors and inherited cardiac disorders.
-The program incorporates rotations in biochemical genetics and adult/pediatric and hereditary cancer genetic clinics and participation in the Undiagnosed Disease Network case reviews.
-The curriculum includes didactic courses offered through the Vanderbilt Genetics Institute.
-In addition to developing the skills required to direct a high complexity clinical laboratory, the fellow will assist in test development and implementation and will participate in clinically based research projects.
+This comprehensive Accreditation Council for Graduate Medical Education (ACGME) accredited 2 year program is designed to train clinical laboratory scientists in the area of genetics and genomics.
+The program integrates cytogenetics and molecular genetics for the diagnosis of constitutional and somatic diseases.
+The trainee will become competent in routine karyotyping, FISH and chromosomal microarray analysis as well as fluorescent and quantitative PCR, capillary electrophoresis, TaqMan genotyping assays, and Sanger and Next Generation Sequencing for the molecular profiling of hematologic and solid tumors.
+The trainee will also interpret pharmacogenetics genotyping results utilized for appropriate drug dosing and selection.
+The program incorporates rotations in biochemical genetics, adult/pediatric and hereditary cancer genetic clinics and the clinical genomics laboratory.
+The curriculum includes a didactic course offered through the Vanderbilt Genetics Institute and multiple educational opportunities in laboratory management, and participation in case conferences.
+In addition to developing the skills required to direct a high complexity clinical laboratory, the fellow will assist in test development, validation and implementation and will participate in clinically based research projects.

 Applicants should possess a PhD or a MD.